Service Dog Training

 19. Somatosensation (Tactile / Sensory Petting)

-20. Wheel Chair assistance (Forward momentum, Pulling)
+20. Wheelchair assistance (Forward momentum, Pulling)

 21. Stimming Redirection / Harmful Behavior Redirection (Redirects individual who punches, slaps, etc, themselves)

-22. Self mutilation prevention
+22. Self-mutilation prevention

 Cost of Service Dog Training:

 The cost involved of training a service dog can range GREATLY depending on what tasks your dog must complete.
-First and foremost your dog must be obedient and listen to commands given 99.9% of the time.
+First and foremost, your dog must be obedient and listen to commands given 99.9% of the time.
 That process alone usually takes the majority of the dogs first year.
 Once maturity is established and obedience / commands are reliable, then you can graduate to the second step.
-Through our service dog program you will exceed ADA requirements to ensure a greater standard for service dog work and accountability.
+Through our service dog program, you will exceed ADA requirements to ensure a greater standard for service dog work and accountability.

 • Primary Training: